 (iii) When A sells the PRS interest to C, C will have a basis adjustment in the PRS assets under section 743(b) equal to \$80.
 The entire basis adjustment will be allocated to the intangible because the only other asset held by PRS is cash.
-Ordinarily, under paragraph (h)(12)(v) of this section, the anti-churning rules will not apply to an increase in the basis of partnership property under section 743(b) if the person acquiring the partnership interest is not related to the person transferring the partnership interest.
+Ordinarily, under paragraph (h)(12)(v) of this section, the antichurning rules will not apply to an increase in the basis of partnership property under section 743(b) if the person acquiring the partnership interest is not related to the person transferring the partnership interest.
 However, A is an anti-churning partner under paragraph (h)(12)(vi)(B)(3) of this section.
-Because A remains a user of the section 197(f)(9) intangible after the transfer to C, paragraph (h)(12)(vi)(A) of this section will cause the anti-churning rules to apply to the entire basis adjustment under section 743(b).
+Because A remains a user of the section 197(f)(9) intangible after the transfer to C, paragraph (h)(12)(vi)(A) of this section will cause the anti-churning rules to apply to the entire basis adjustment under section under § 1.197-1T) and on or before January 25, 2000.

 (1) Effective dates-(1) In general.
-This section applies to property acquired after January 25, 2000, except that paragraph (c)(13) of this section (exception from section 197 for separately acquired rights of fixed duration or amount) applies to property acquired after August 10, 1993 (or July 25, 1991, if a valid retroactive election has been made under §1.197-1T).
+This section applies to property acquired after January 25, 2000, except that paragraph (c)(13) of this section (exception from section 197 for separately acquired rights of fixed duration or amount) applies to property acquired after August 10, 1993 (or July 25, 1991, if a valid retroactive election has been made under § 1.197-1T).

-(2) Application to pre-effective date ac-

-quisitions.
-A taxpayer may choose, on a transaction-by-transaction basis, to apply the provisions of this section and \$1.167(a)-14 to property acquired after August 10, 1993 (or July 25, 1991, if a valid retroactive election has been made under \$1.197-1T) and on or before January 25, 2000.
+(2) Application to pre-effective date acquisitions.
+A taxpayer may choose, on a transaction-by-transaction basis, to apply the provisions of this section and § 1.167(a)-14 to property acquired after August 10, 1993 (or July 25, 1991, if a valid retroactive election has been made